Ynng/Try-Catch-Throw/README.md

 ![Try, Catch, Throw](https://i.imgur.com/7uZOFbK.png)
 # Introduction
-A VR game made in Unity for a school project.</br>
+A VR game made in Unity for a school project, where you are a magician protecting a castle from trebuchets.</br>
+You "force pull" incoming bombs and throwing them back at enemies.</br>
+You can also buy more powerful explosives and magical items yourself to throw into the field.

+## Other Info
 Made on Oculus Rift, for Oculus Quest.

-The game was suppose to be programming themed, hence the name.
-But then I changed theme midway to loy-poly + medieval.

 Please message me if you took something from this project so I can feel useful and important.